Partou backs national child vaccination campaign

 The uptake of childhood vaccinations for under 5s has declined in recent years, contributing to increases in cases of measles and whooping cough, and posing a generational risk from diseases that are preventable.

-This includes encouraging its more than 100 settings around the UK to display posters, incorporating key information in regular emails to Partou nursery managers with links to campaign assets, and posting the campaign across its social media channels.
+This includes encouraging over 100 settings around the UK to display posters, incorporating key information in regular emails to our Partou nursery managers with links to campaign assets, and posting the campaign across its social media channels.

 Samantha Rhodes, Partou Managing Director, said: